-You can find several articles of her on the internet but I want to take the opportunity to write about her in my words.
+You can find several articles about her on the internet but I want to take the opportunity to write about her in my words.
 Words may never be able to describe what she is and does and so, many have tried using their art and craft of using the entire English dictionary to paint her image; in their words.

-She’s one of the prestigious Ashoka Indian Fellows and recipient of the 2009 Staples Ashoka Youth Social Entrepreneur Achievement Award.
+She’s one of the prestigious Ashoka Indian Fellows and recipients of the 2009 Staples Ashoka Youth Social Entrepreneur Achievement Award.
 She also received the Cherie Blair Foundation for Women Fellowship, 2009-10 for her work.
 She has spoken at many events; including several TED Talks.

 Be crazy and you’ll remain sane; be sane and you’ll surely go crazy.

 It was 2005 there was a deadly flood in Mumbai.
-Like most of the city, she was stranded and really scared.
+Like most of the city, she was stranded and scared.
 A lot of people helped her reach home that day, and the entire incident got her thinking about how she could also help people.
-This incident got her to volunteer and really start doing something for society.
+This incident got her to volunteer and start doing something for society.

-I always look forward to meet and learn from her but she never has the time.
+I always look forward to meeting and learn from her but she never has the time.
 I too never push her and she once complimented me for this attitude.
 She said that it’s very comfortable to talk to me.
 Maybe, this is because I never chase her and respect her priorities that are obviously more important than meeting a psychosomatic-addict-insane man.

 And guess what, she doesn’t know this, but we share the same college in Mumbai.